esmeace/contentbox-headless-cms-hands-on/prerequisites/Prereq-03-ContentBox.md

 3. username: sa ( root if sa fails )
 4. password: cbheadless

-Once it the connections is stablished, create a new database.
+Once the connections is stablished, create a new database.
 1. name: cbheadless
 2. character set: utf8mb4